wilsontom/sRm/README.md

 ```r
 remotes::install_github('wilsontom/sRm')
 ```

-## Usage
+## Learn More

-`sRm` is designed to work primarily with Selective Reaction Monitoring (SRM) and Mulitple Reaction Monitoring (MRM) LC-MS data for the purpose of biomarker quantification.
+The package documentation can be browsed online at [https://wilsontom/github.io/sRm](https://wilsontom/github.io/sRm).
+The [Getting Started](https://wilsontom.github.io/sRm/articles/sRm.html) vignette is the best place to start for an introduction into using the package.